4 Decorating Lessons from Anthropologie

 Anthropologie does a great job at grabbing your senses to create ambience on many levels.
 From their eye catching displays in old weathered cabinets, textiles that make you want to reach out and touch them, pebbled and distressed wood floors, to delicious smelling (and lit!) candles filling the air, Anthropologie has the ambience thing down well.
 It feels like a personal and creative home you could really enjoy spending time in.

-The more senses we can engage in our home, especially in ways that are personal to us (our own favorite scents, textures, colors, patterns, emotional & spiritual connections, etc.), the more we are going to love the feel of our home.
+The more senses we can engage in our home, especially in ways that are personal to us (our own favorite non-toxic scents, textures, colors, patterns, emotional & spiritual connections, etc.), the more we are going to love the feel of our home.

 2. Be fearless.